hashicorp/consul/website/source/docs/agent/options.html.md

 * <a name="limits"></a><a href="#limits">`limits`</a> Available in Consul 0.9.3
   and later, this is a nested object that configures limits that are enforced by the agent.
+Prior to Consul 1.5.2, this only applied to agents in client mode, not Consul servers.
 The following parameters are available:

     *   <a name="http_max_conns_per_client"></a><a
         href="#http_max_conns_per_client">`http_max_conns_per_client`</a> -